 Tilt Your Camera

 Most photographers show a preference for either vertical or horizontal frames.
-If you’re in a rut, though, you might try switching up your routine with a new composition: vertical instead of horizontal, or vice versa.
-Remember the rule of thirds, and play around with your own angle – move from shooting in a standing position to shooting while kneeling low on the ground.
+If you’re in a rut, switch up your routine with a new composition: vertical instead of horizontal, or vice versa.
+Remember the rule of thirds, and try new angles as you shoot.
+For example, move from shooting in a standing position to kneeling low on the ground.

-What are your tricks for family portrait posing that flows smoothly?
-Comment below!
+What are your tricks for family portrait poses that flow smoothly?